-Best cycling trousers: Six options so you can ride to work and not get changed
+Best cycling trousers: Five options so you can ride to work and not get changed

-Cycling to work has many benefits, not least of which is 'more time on the bike, but there is admittedly a lot of additional faff.
-Into a pannier or one of the best cycling backpacks has to go your laptop, lunch, change of clothes, and a towel and toiletries.
-If your commute isn't too intense though you can easily ditch the change of clothes and ride in wearing some of the best cycling trousers instead.
+Cycling to work has many benefits, not least of which is more time on the bike, but there is admittedly a lot of additional faff.
+If your commute isn't too intense, you can easily ditch the change of clothes and ride into work wearing some of the best cycling trousers instead.

-I've been testing a load over the winter - as I don't have a car I get around purely by bike, so these have taken me to and from the office, as well as to and from the pub, on errands, and just generally becoming a part of my day to day life.
+I've been testing a load over the winter - as I don't have a car, I get around purely by bike, so these have taken me to and from the office, as well as to and from the pub, on errands, and just generally becoming a part of my day-to-day life.
+For more tips on making winter commuting more enjoyable, check out our top tips for making it actually enjoyable through the gloomy months ahead.

 The best cycling trousers available today